 Note: If you have no more settings to change, it is recommended to leave the Setup menu in the basic settings format to help prevent unintended configuration.
 If the Setup menu displays Advanced Settings, press Enter + up arrow + down arrow at the same time.
 The Setup menu should then display Basic Settings as the last item on the menu.

 Figure 3-3 Basic and Advanced Settings

 Inverter Settings Menu

-The Inverter Settings Menu contains settings that control when the Conext XW+ turns on and off while inverting.
+The Inverter Settings menu contains settings that control when the Conext XW+ starts and stops producing AC output.

 Table 3-2 Inverter Settings Menu